phoepsilonix/Manjaro-jp/artifacts/README.en.md

 ```

 ##### Addition: 2023-02-11
 In the latest version (2023-02-11~) of [Manjaro-JP](https://sourceforge.net/projects/manjaro-jp/), the above measures have been added.
 Additionally, the installer has been modified to add a process to enable the swap partition during installation.
 Feedback has already been provided to [Calamares](https://github.com/calamares/calamares/pull/2102/commits/79d796a437ad039745147c62a652035d4cd882fe).

+##### Addition: 2023-02-27
+The above feedback indicates that swap may not be enabled depending on how the partition is configured.
+Therefore, as an additional measure, the use of zram-generator has been added.

 ---
 ### Place of distribution